neurite/debian-setup/docs/0300-nvidia.md

 The package [cuDNN](https://developer.nvidia.com/cudnn) is a library for deep neural networks.
 It is only available from NVIDIA.
 Certain deep learning frameworks, such as Tensorflow, require cuDNN.

 Other NVIDIA deep learning packages, not in the CUDA toolkit, include [TensorRT](https://developer.nvidia.com/tensorrt) and [NCCL](https://developer.nvidia.com/nccl).
-They are for production deployment of deep neural nets and are not covered here.
+They are for production deployment of deep neural nets.
+They are not covered here.

 ### Linux headers